doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

 Some detectors may run in parallel on all available CPU cores, which speeds up the detection time.
 Use ``-n`` option to limit number of parallel threads or processes.

+.. _west_sbom HTML report overview:

+HTML report overview
+********************

+The HTML report has following structure:

+* Summary of the report.
+It contains:

+   * At the beginning are notes.
+     They will give you some general information that you should pay attention while reading the report.
+   * The list of inputs.
+     It shows from where this report takes the files.
+   * The list of licenses.
+     It contains all licenses detected in the input files.
+   * The list of added license texts.
+     If a license is not in the `SPDX License List`_ and we have it in our internal database, the license text will be added to the report.

+  You can click links in the summary to get more details about specific item.

+* List of files without any license information or with license information that cannot be detected automatically.
+  You have to investigate them manually to get the license information.

+* Details about each detected license:

+   * License identifier
+   * Information if it is a standard SPDX license
+   * License name if available
+   * Link to license text or more details if available
+   * All files from the input covered by this license

+* License texts added to this report.

 .. _west_sbom Extracting from build: